Andreaa-Dev/fs-example/README.md

 2. frontend

-- user slice: no need foe user log in
+- user slice: no need for user log in